khaled39ab/Insta-Shohor/README.md

 I find them and fix them properly.

-Also  added 2 articles in home page.
+Also  added 2 articles about Difference between local storage & session storage and How does JavaScript work?